sankethulle/Afm/README.md

 # Afm
-THis is the test repo afm
+THis is the afm project read me file